2016 NCAA Division I baseball tournament

 In the CWS after Texas Tech lost to Big 12 rival TCU, none of the three national seeds who had reached Omaha had won their opening game.
 Tech eventually became the fourth team to be eliminated.
 While Oklahoma State and TCU advanced through the winners' bracket to set up a possible all–Big 12 championship, Arizona and Coastal Carolina won both elimination games to advance to the best-of-three final series.

 With each team winning a game in the championship series to force a winner-take-all Game 3, the tournament reached the maximum of 17 games for the first time; the finals expanded in 2003 to a best-of-three format as opposed to a single, winner-take-all championship game.
 Coastal Carolina won the deciding game, 4–3, becoming the first team since 1956 to win the title in its first CWS appearance.
 Coastal Carolina won six elimination games in NCAA post-season play – one in a Regional, three in the CWS double-elimination bracket, and two in the Championship Series.
 The runner-up, Arizona, won six elimination games – three in a Regional and three in the CWS double-elimination bracket, but lost their 7th, the last game of the Championship Series.

+This was the first, and as of 2025, only, national championship won by the Coastal Carolina athletic program in any sport.
+In addition, this remains the only team national championship won in any sport by a member of the Big South Conference (hours after Coastal Carolina won the title game, they officially left the Big South and became members of the Sun Belt Conference.)